+On July 30, 1917, Edmund Clowney was born in Philadelphia, Pennsylvania.
 After studies at Wheaton College and Westminster Seminary, Clowney was ordained by the Presbytery of New York and New England in 1942.
-He pastored Orthodox Presbyterian churches in Connecticut, Illinois, and New Jersey before joining the practical theology faculty at Westminster Seminary in Philadelphia.
-There he also served as the school's first President, from 1966 to 1982.
+He pastored Orthodox Presbyterian churches in Connecticut, Illinois, and New Jersey before joining the practical theology faculty at Westminster Seminary in 1952.
+In 1966 he was appointed the school's first President, serving in that capacity until 1982.
 During his 42-year tenure in the OPC, Clowney also served as an editor for the Committee on Christian Education (1948–1958), and he moderated the 25th General Assembly in 1958.

 In 1984 Clowney accepted a call as associate pastor of Trinity Presbyterian Church (PCA) in Charlottesville, Virginia, and transferred his ministerial credentials into the PCA.
 He later served as an adjunct on the faculty of Westminster Seminary California and at Christ the King PCA in Houston, before returning to Charlottesville, where he passed away in 2005 at the age of 87.

 Clowney was a towering figure among the ministers of the OPC's second generation.
 Two widely influential books of his were Called to the Ministry and Preaching and Biblical Theology.
 Under his leadership, Westminster Seminary underwent ambitious plans for expansion, including significantly higher student enrollments, multiple campuses, and a constituency that extended far beyond the Orthodox Presbyterian Church.

 Homepage picture: Edmund Clowney in 1939 as a student at Westminster Seminary.